PhilSwiss/ticmctile/README.md

     The optional arguments are only needed if the default setting doesnt meet the required needs.
 A specific name for the outputfile (-o/--output) can be set.
+    The output can be in different scripting languages (-l / --language).
+Lua is default, but the following languages are also supported: JavaScript, Squirrel, Fennel, Wren and Moonscript.
+Dont expect too much, is just different formatting.
     The data can be saved as sprites (-s / --sprites) instead of tiles.
     Tiles/sprites can start on a different page (-p / --page) instead of 0.
     In the PRO version of TIC-80 there are up to 8 memory banks (-b / --bank)